 Some teachers do not exert effort and cannot prepare appealing teaching aids in class, resulting in boredom and low student engagement because of the capabilities and overburdened schedules of the instructors.
-Some of the verbalizations are as follows:

 Informant 4: "Not engaging."

 Informant 10: "Sometimes, I find it boring and not engaging."